Running a church is no easy task.

 “The vestry is also my closest group of advisors,” Fr.
 Sandy added.
 “They are the people to whom I turn when I need advice, or when I need to get a sense of what the congregation is thinking and feeling.”

-Vestry member Liz Crowder is serving as chair of the 2021 vestry nominating committee.
-“In the coming year, Church of the Holy Communion will be thinking a lot about reentry, health and safety, and technology.
+Vestry member Thomas Carlisle is serving as chair of the 2022 vestry nominating committee.
+“In the coming year, Church of the Holy Communion will be thinking a lot about continuing our reentry, about advancing our technology initiatives and, mostly about the programming and outreach that will bring us out of the pandemic and carry us into the future.
 If you are someone who has a special skill set that lends itself to these issues, we need you to consider serving on the vestry.”

 The work of the vestry nominating committee is to assemble a list of parishioners that would serve our church well on the vestry, either now or in the future.
 All parishioners are able to recommend themselves or others for this important work.
 Vestry nominees must be members on the rolls, givers of record, confirmed, and eighteen years of age or older.